 Imagine navigating a large codebase and encountering a commit history filled with vague messages like "fix stuff" or "update code."
-It's a frustrating and unhelpful experience.
+Needless to say, this can lead to confusion, miscommunication, and a lot of wasted time trying to figure out what changed and why.

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history.